-You may add spells to your spellbook as detailed on page 114 of the Player’s Handbook in the “Your Spellbook sidebar.

-Spellswords are not dedicated academics, however; the time and cost in gold they need to copy spells into their Spellbooks are doubled, unless they have levels in Wizard equal to or surpassing their levels in Fighter.
+Spellswords are not dedicated academics; the time and cost in gold they need to copy spells into their spellbooks are doubled, unless they have levels in wizard equal to or surpassing their levels in fighter.

 Preparing and Casting Spells

-The Eldritch Knight Spellcasting table shows how many Spell Slots you have to cast your Spells of 1st level and higher.
-To cast one of these Spells, you must expend a slot of the spell's level or higher.
-You regain all expended Spell Slots when you finish a Long Rest.
+The Eldritch Knight Spellcasting Table (See above.) shows how many spell slots you have to cast known spells of 1st level and higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
+You regain all expended Spell Slots when you finish a long rest.

-You prepare the list of Wizard Spells that are available for you to cast.
-To do so, choose a number of Wizard Spells from your Spellbook equal to your Intelligence modifier + half your Fighter level.
-The Spells must be of a level for which you have Spell Slots.
+You prepare the list of wizard spells that are available for you to cast.
+To do so, choose a number of wizard spells from your spellbook equal to your Intelligence modifier + half your fighter level (rounded up).
+The spells must be of a level for which you have spell slots.

-For example, if you're a 8th-level Fighter, you have four 1st-level and two 2nd-level Spell Slots.
-With an Intelligence of 16, your list of prepared Spells can include seven Spells of 1st or 2nd level, in any combination, chosen from your Spellbook.
-If you prepare the 1st-level spell Magic Missile, you can cast it using a 1st-level or a 2nd-level slot.
-Casting the spell doesn't remove it from your list of prepared Spells.
+For example, if you're a 8th-level fighter, you have four 1st-level and two 2nd-level spell slots.
+With an Intelligence of 16, your list of prepared spells can include seven spells of 1st or 2nd level, in any combination, chosen from your spellbook.
+If you prepare the 1st-level spell magic missile, you can cast it using a 1st-level or a 2nd-level slot.
+Casting the spell doesn't remove it from your list of prepared spells, but it does consume one spell slot.

-You can change your list of prepared Spells when you finish a Long Rest.
-Preparing a new list of Wizard Spells requires time spent studying your Spellbook and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per Spell Level for each spell on your list.
+You can change your list of prepared spells when you finish a long rest.
+Preparing a new list of wizard spells requires time spent studying your spellbook and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.

 Spellcasting Focus

-You can use an arcane focus as a Spellcasting focus for your Wizard Spells.
+You can use an arcane focus as a spellcasting focus for your wizard spells.
 Choose a type of martial or simple weapon – for example, longswords or short bows.
 This type of weapon can always be a spellcasting focus for you.

 Combat Prima Vista

-At 7th level, the Spellsword gains the ability to cast spells from spell-scrolls it can read as a bonus action.
+At 7th level, the spellsword gains the ability to cast spells from spell-scrolls it can read as a bonus action.

 The subclass retains all other material mentioned in the Player’s Handbook.